faucetsdn/udmi/docs/tools/sharding.md

     - Should use the same public/private keys as the base device (no `_A`).
   - Create device `ZZ-REDIRECT-NA_A` in registry `UDMS-REFLECT` if necessary for endpoint connection testing.
 - Semi-automated population of registry entries:
-  - Define `UDMI_REGISTRY_SUFFIX` env variable: either locally or through a GitHub Actions secret.
+  - Define `UDMI_REGISTRY_SUFFIX` env variable: either locally or through a GitHub Actions variable.
   - `bin/test_sequencer $PROJECT_ID no_valid_test` to attempt a test run -- this will fail.
     - Make sure any referenced registry exists: check log output for latest "creating client" line for exact path.
     - Should be a combination of the target project, registry from the site model, and env registry suffix.
 See examples above.